blinkfox/stalker/README.md

 +---+-----------+-------+---------+---------+---------+---------+---------+----------+---------+---------------------+---------------------+
 ```

+Explanation of results:

+- `Costs`: Total time spent on actual official runs
+- `Total`: total number of official runs
+- `Success`: number of successful runs
+- `Failure`: number of failed runs
+- `Sum`: the value after each time-consuming summation of the run
+- `Avg`: arithmetic mean of all running time-consuming results
+- `Min`: the minimum of all running time-consuming results
+- `Max`: the maximum of all running time-consuming results
+- `StdDev`: standard deviation of all running time-consuming results
+- `95% LowerConfidence`: minimum boundary value for 95% confidence interval
+- `95% LowerConfidence`: maximum boundary value for 95% confidence interval

 #### 3. Main methods

 - `void run(Runnable... runnables)`: Perform performance measurement evaluation on several code to be executed.